 - We are not medical doctors.
-Stool samples or samples taken from in the skin or other human tissue will not be accepted.
+Stool samples or samples taken from in the skin or other human tissue are not appropriate and will not be accepted.

 - Large samples, such as tree limbs or large plants, cannot be accepted without prior approval of the identifier.